 Did you manage it?
 Then log in to your cloud and check in the admin area if your settings have been applied correctly.
 You should also see your new version number here.
 Also check if all your apps and third-party apps are activated.

 If Nextcloud has spit out an error message for you, hopefully this troubleshooting can help you.

 Of course, the manual upgrade means a little more effort, but this gives you maximum control.
 If you like it a bit more comfortable, you can use the built-in updater, which works very well now and is suitable for anyone who doesn’t have root access or small setups.

 If you liked our tutorial, just sign up for the tutorial newsletter on the right!

+This article contains information about an older version of Nextcloud.
+We will revise the article shortly.
 Upgrade Time!
 Nextcloud 12.0.5 is out now The current version of Nextcloud 12.0.5 comes with some important changes.
 As with the previous updates, the focus of Nextcloud is on security and stability.
-Therefore an upgrade or a change to the new version 12.0.5 is worthwhile in any case.
-You can see a complete overview of […]
+Therefore an upgrade or a change to […]

 Thank you for your feedback!

 We will get back to you as soon as the article is finished.